ros-sports/ipm-docs/index.rst

    IPM applied to project the camera image as well as some detected objects onto the ground plane in a soccer robot scenario.

 This package provides a general implementation of inverse perspective mapping for ROS.
-For a downstream package that uses this package to project balls etc. for soccer playing robots, see `Soccer IPM <https://github.com/ros-sports/soccer_ipm>`_.
+For a downstream package that uses this package to project balls etc. for soccer playing robots, see :ref:`SoccerIPM`.

 The project is hosted on `Github`_ by ROS Sports. **Issues and Pull Requests are welcome!**